- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 12 Minutes

-I do not want a patient to cancel surgery only because he feels emotion before the date.
-I also do not want him to ignore anxiety when it is pointing to a weak plan.
-The safest patient is not the patient who feels no fear.
-The safest patient is the patient who understands why the operation is being done, what it can improve, what it cannot honestly solve, and why the plan protects the future.
+You should not cancel surgery only because emotion appears before the date.
+You also should not ignore anxiety when it is pointing to an unclear or unsafe plan.
+The better-prepared patient is not the patient who feels no fear.
+It is the patient who understands why the operation is being done, what it can improve, what it cannot solve, and why the plan protects the future.

 Why do patients feel anxious before a hair transplant?